SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

 ## Technical notes

-Services are defined in `ImporterServices.php` and the `SMW::SQLStore::Installer::AfterCreateTablesComplete` hook provides the execution event during the setup.

 <pre>
-ImporterServiceFactory

-Importer
-	|- ContentIterator
+SMW\Importer
+│	└─ ContentCreators
+│		├─ DispatchingContentCreator
+│		├─ XmlContentCreator
+│		└─ TextContentCreator
+│
+├─ ImporterServiceFactory # access to import services ├─ ContentIterator
-	|- ContentCreator
+├─ ContentCreator

-ContentIterator
-	|- JsonContentIterator
+├─ JsonContentIterator
-		|- JsonImportContentsFileDirReader
+├─ JsonImportContentsFileDirReader
-		|- ContentModeller
+└─ ContentModeller

-ContentCreator
-	| - DispatchingContentCreator
-		|- XmlContentCreator
-		|- TextContentCreator
 </pre>

+- `SMW::SQLStore::Installer::AfterCreateTablesComplete` provides the hook and is the event to execute the import during the setup
 - `ImporterServiceFactory` access to import services
 - `Importer` is responsible for importing contents provided by a `ContentIterator`
 - `ContentIterator` an interface to provide access to individual `ImportContents` instances
 - `JsonContentIterator` implements the `ContentIterator` interface
 - `JsonImportContentsFileDirReader` provides contents of all recursively fetched files from a location (e.g[`$smwgImportFileDirs`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDirs) setting ) that meets the requirements
 - `ContentModeller` interprets the `JSON` definition and returns a set of `ImportContents` instances
 - `ContentCreator` an interface to specify different creation methods (e.g. text, XML etc.)
 - `DispatchingContentCreator` dispatches to the actual content creation instance based on `ImportContents::getContentType`
 - `XmlContentCreator` support the creation of MediaWiki XML specific content
 - `TextContentCreator` support for raw wikitext